 Performance reviews are more than just lists of phrases about an employee.

-Performance reviews should be a constructive conversation where you can give and get feedback, set goals, and think about an employee's development.
-They are not meant to be a pure critique or the time to “solve” every single thing wrong with an employee.
-They are tools comprised of a few different components, each of which you must nail in order to give a successful performance review.
+An employee review should be a constructive conversation where you can give (and get) both positive and negative feedback regarding a person's performance, set goals, and think about their development.
+They are not meant to be a pure critique or the time to “solve” every issue with an employee's performance, and all parties should ultimately go in with a positive attitude.
+They are tools comprised of a few different components, including:

 - Evaluation phrases.
-The way you describe your employees is key to a successful employee evaluation.
-Rather than using generic phrases or generalized statements, being precise and connecting employee actions with their outcomes make your evaluations accurate.
+The way you describe your direct reports is key to a successful employee evaluation.
+Rather than using generic talking points or generalized statements, giving specific examples, being precise, and connecting employee actions with their outcomes make your evaluations accurate.

 - New goals.
-Performance reviews should cumulate in next steps to help employees develop.
-These need to be thoughtful and speak to the employee as an individual — writing out generic “best results” will discourage employees from reaching their potential.
+The performance review process should cumulate in next steps to help employees develop, and consider their career goals.
+These need to be thoughtful and speak to the employee as an individual — generic “best results” won't motivate employees to reach their full potential.

 For a complete overview of all things performance review, head over to “HR’s Guide to Performance Review Questions” and “How the Performance Review Impacts Your Bottom Line (and How to Make It Better).”